JonathonRichardson/LabKey-Mobile/README.md

 gulp.task('default', ['build_mobile']);
 ```

+# Configure .gitignore
+Create a `.gitignore` if one does not exist and add the `deploy` directory to it (it may not exist yet).

 # Add a module.properties.json file
 You need to create a `module.properties.json` configuration file at the root.
 This should contain json with the following fields: